Time off for medical appointments and tests

 • If the permanent recall date arrives and a return to work is not possible due to illness, remaining sick leave benefits or LTD are payable.

-Absence longer than one year
+Absences longer than a year

-If, at the one year timeframe, a return is not imminent (imminent defined as within the following two months), departments are permitted to fill the position and any outstanding vacation owed to the employee will be paid at that time.
+If, at the one-year timeframe, a return is not imminent (imminent defined as within the following two months), departments are permitted to fill the position and any outstanding vacation owed to the employee will be paid at that time.

-Disability Management Team contacts:
+Disability Management Team contacts